-While you are inside, stay away from windows and doors and avoid contact with anything that conducts electricity.
-This includes corded telephones and computers.
+While you are inside, stay away from windows and doors and don't handle items that conduct electricity, including corded telephones and computers.
 Do not take showers, do laundry, wash dishes, or use any appliance hooked up to your plumbing system.

 Reduce Outdoor Risks